-The 2020-2021 Financial Year was affected by the COVID-19 pandemic.
-Despite this, a result of more than double the budgeted net income (\$2.695M v \$1.005M) was achieved. \$500,000 of this was from federal government support including job keeper payments.
+The 2021-2022 Financial Year was again affected by the COVID-19 pandemic.
+Despite this, a net result (operating result before expenditure on impact) of almost \$800,000 more than budget (\$2.919M v \$2.135M) was achieved.

 The resultant downtime experienced during the period also enabled time to focus on expending surplus funds held for research activities.
-This effort saw a record \$3M spent on research, patient support and staff education.
-The following table outlines the investment the Foundation has made since 2013.
+This effort saw another \$2.7M spent on research, patient support and staff education.
+The following table outlines the investment the Foundation has made since 2014.